This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Clickย hereย for more about this policy.

 The cottage cheese and egg white make them higher in protein which most cookies are lacking.
 You could replace the egg white with HALF a whole egg.
 It’s always a two to one ratio egg whites to whole eggs in recipes.
 Remember that substitution means the calories will increase though.

 These cottage cheese cookies are also made low sugar using coconut sugar.
-I love using coconut sugar to keep meals and snacks lower glycemic.
-I don’t like foods too sweet so you can adjust the sugar content as you like.
+I love using coconut sugar as it does not make foods overly sweet.
+I personally do not like foods too sweet.
+So you can adjust the sugar content as you like!

 What You Need